 If the respondent agrees with the petitioner's demands, then the parties can draft an agreed or uncontested divorce agreement.

-In an "agreed" or uncontested divorce, both parties agree on how to handle the divorce and draft an agreement detailing the terms, which they both sign.
+In an "agreed" or uncontested divorce in Dallas, both parties agree on how to handle the divorce and draft an agreement detailing the terms, which they both sign.
 A judge then approves the agreement and finalizes the divorce.

-If that fails, they can then pursue the divorce in court using litigation.
-A judge will listen to each party's case and then determine an equitable arrangement on their behalf, drafting a divorce decree they then sign and finalize.
+When an agreed, collaborative, or mediated divorce is not possible, the only option is to pursue the divorce in court using litigation.
+In a contested divorce in Dallas, a judge will listen to each party's case and then determine an equitable arrangement on their behalf, drafting a divorce decree they then sign and finalize.

 “Indeed, when I was going through my divorce my first choice was Larry – who did a great job.”- Former Client